Type 2 Diabetes

 - Having high blood pressure measuring 140/90 or higher.

-- Having abnormal cholesterol with HDL ("good") cholesterol is 35 or lower, or triglyceride level is 250 or higher.
+- Having high cholesterol with HDL ("good") cholesterol of 35 or lower, or triglyceride level of 250 or higher.

 - Being physically inactive—exercising fewer than three times a week.

 How Can I Manage Type 2 Diabetes?

 Ohio Diabetes Prevention and Control Program (ODPCP) in partnership with the Ohio Department of Aging and the Office on Minority Health put self-management into practice at the state and local level by effectively utilizing Stanford University’s evidence-based Chronic Disease Self Management (CDSMP) and Diabetes Self-Management (DSMP) Programs, known in Ohio as Healthy-U.

 These programs are provided to people with chronic health problems who attend community workshops for 2½ hours once a week for six weeks.

 These programs can help you by providing:

 - Techniques to deal with problems such as frustration, fatigue, pain and isolation.